Introduction to Tian Lu (天禄) aka Pi Xiu (貔貅)

 Tips for placing a Tian Lu (天禄) aka Pi Xiu (貔貅) at home or in the office

 If you are doing the placement DIY, then best place is to place the Tian Lu (天禄) in your living room facing the main door or window.
 This is because it will protect your family by warding off all the Evil or Bad Sha Qi trying to come into your house.
-Not forgetting that it will be the first one to absorb all the positive energy and good fortune to make sure that it does not escape some where else and keep it for the owner’s use.
+Not forgetting that it will be the first one to absorb all the positive energy and good fortune to make sure that it does not escape somewhere else and keep it for the owner’s use.
 It is a good practice to stroke your Tian Lu (天禄) once in a while and talk to it to ask for good fortune and protection.
 For offices, you can place a Tian Lu (天禄) on your desk or in a cabinet facing the main door or your office door.
-It gives a sense of authority and your clients will be unconsciously obliged to listen to you and you will in a position that allows you to call the shots.
+It gives a sense of authority and your clients will be unconsciously obliged to listen to you and you will be in a position that allows you to call the shots.
 It is good to touch your Tian Lu (天禄) once in a while, talk to it, tell it that you are going for important appointments or traveling abroad and ask it to protect/help you.

 Stories and Personal Encounters

 I have a best friend whose wife is an air stewardess; she flies frequently and always exposed to danger.
 She has been carrying a small jade Tian Lu (天禄) aka Pi Xiu (貔貅) in her pocket since the day she got to know its function.
-Once after a flight which went into the air pocket and causing some passengers to be injured, she realized that her Tian Lu (天禄) broke into 2 pieces.
-Well, my explanation to her was, at least you were still around to complain to me.
+Once after a flight went into the air pocket and caused some passengers to be injured, she realized that her Tian Lu (天禄) broke into 2 pieces.
+Well, my explanation to her was, at least you are still around to complain to me.
 Finally, she understood that it was the Tian Lu (天禄) that protected her from some unseen catastrophe.